mk-fg/python-onedrive/README.md

 	Some issues with it (at the moment of writing this - 2014-12-08) are mentioned in [#34](https://github.com/mk-fg/python-onedrive/issues/34)
 	and [#39](https://github.com/mk-fg/python-onedrive/issues/39).

+* Only in command-line script, HTTP error 400 ("Bad Request") during first authentication process can sometimes be caused by using (i.e. putting it there by hand) unquoted "jackpot" client_id in the YAML, which matches YAML octal integer pattern (all digits, in 0-7 range).

+	Script detects this, emits a warning and tries to work around it, which should work in most cases, but is not perfect, so try quoting the value if it fits the above description.
+That's how it should be done for strings in YAML.

 Module usage